The Lift: Production

+Dick Maas cited the mixture of humor and horror as reasons for the film's success while also noting the challenges they presented in international distribution since much of the humor witty dialogue and verbal exchanges which don't always translate when viewing dubbed or subtitled versions.
+Maas also cited that in the Netherlands there's a cultural prejudice against genre films with the local press ignoring them at best or lambasting them at worst and that films such as A Nightmare on Elm Street and Dreamscape aren't normally given much if any distribution.

+Filming

+The film was shot at an empty office building in Bijlmermeer, Amsterdam.

 Release

 Critical response

 Critical reception for The Lift has been mixed: some commended the film for its blending of humor and suspense, while others criticized its execution.

 Variety in particular praised the film, writing, "Humor from charcoal gray to pitch black, fine suspense, murders and thrills, and all of it without gratuitous gore combine for a jaunty entertainment in The Lift, director Dick Maas' first theatrical test, which he passes handsomely."
 Dennis Schwartz from Ozus' World Movie Reviews rated the film a grade B−, stating that the film was "Played more for a black comedy than for a corporate greed or menace film."

 Janet Maslin of The New York Times was highly critical of the film, calling it "remarkably tension-free", and criticized its execution as being "too tepid".
 Maslin further stated, "In the hands of the right film maker, of course, even a toaster can be terrifying.
 But Mr. Maas leaves the elevator's potential fiendishness largely unexploited."
 Time Out London gave the film a negative review, writing "the movie is shafted by confusions of script and execution, neither of which match up to the original good idea."
 TV Guide awarded the film two out of five stars, stating that the film was "Surprisingly effective", while also stating that it was not particularly scary.